sebastianmorgan951/Gentrified_Tracts/README.md

 put this Kaggle data together.
 Hopefully, their choice of 8,000 census tracts which they claimed to be gentrified, were good choices of tracts.
 I will take their choice at face value, then build my neural network around the LTDB_DP dataset with gentrified data in its own category.

+Outcome:

+After tweaking with the multilayer perceptron (MLP) somewhat, I've built a fairly simple binary classification model here!
+The model plateaus at around 80% accuracy, with weighted categories.
+Without weighted classes, the model has much higher accuracy, but gives almost no consideration to the minority case of gentrified tracts.
+I believe that this network could be greatly improved by conducting statistical tests, and tests using linear algebra (PCA) to see which variables out of those I've narrowed the model down to, truly affect the outcome.
+I also believe that this is problem which likely can't be modeled by a high accuracy MLP given the design of our project.
+My design is fundamentally flawed because I took it for granted that a random Kaggle user knew which census tracts were gentrified, and which were not, but I have no idea how they decided on their choices.
+I believe they chose tracts from cities which are known to be gentrified, but how they chose specific tracts is a mystery to me.